EventStore/documentation/docs/cloud/use/tailscale.md

 ## Get started

-You need a Tailscale account first and then install their client software on your machine.
-The client will ask you to log in after the installation and then you get your first machine connected to your private VPN.
+First, set up a Tailscale account, then install their client software on your machine.
+The client will ask you to log in after the installation, and then give you your first machine connected to your private VPN.

 Follow the [installation instructions](https://tailscale.com/kb/1017/install) to get started.

 ## Provision the cloud VM

-Next, you'd need to create a small VM in the cloud, connected to the VPC with the EventStoreDB Cloud.
+Next, you need to create a small VM in the cloud, connected to the VPC with the EventStoreDB Cloud.

 You can choose the smallest available instance size, like `t4g.nano` in AWS or `f1.micro` in GCP.
 For this guide we use Ubuntu 20.04 LTS image.

-When creating the VM, ensure to:
+When creating the VM, make sure you:
 - Connect the default network interface to the VPC peered with EventStoreDB Cloud
-- Enable public ip if you want to connect to the VM from your local machine
+- Enable public IP if you want to connect to the VM from your local machine
 - GCP: enable _IP Forwarding_ on the default NIC
 - AWS: disable _Source / destination checking_